ClearType: Display requirements

 ClearType and allied technologies require display hardware with fixed pixels and subpixels.
 More precisely, the positions of the pixels and subpixels on the screen must be exactly known to the computer to which it is connected.
 This is the case for flat-panel displays, on which the positions of the pixels are permanently fixed by the design of the screen itself.
 Almost all flat panels have a perfectly rectangular array of square pixels, each of which contains three rectangular subpixels in the three primary colors, with the normal ordering being red, green, and blue, arranged in vertical bands.
 ClearType assumes this arrangement of pixels when rendering text.

 ClearType does not work properly with flat-panel displays that are operated at resolutions other than their “native” resolutions, since only the native resolution corresponds exactly to the actual positions of pixels on the screen of the display.

 If a display does not have the type of fixed pixels that ClearType expects, text rendered with ClearType enabled actually looks worse than type rendered without it.
 Some flat panels have unusual pixel arrangements, with the colors in a different order, or with the subpixels positioned differently (in three horizontal bands, or in other ways).
 ClearType needs to be manually tuned for use with such displays (see below).

 ClearType will not work as intended on displays that have no fixed pixel positions, such as CRT displays (which were still prevalent at the time of the release of Windows XP, which is why ClearType is disabled by default), however it will still have some antialiasing effect and may be preferable to some users as compared to non-anti-aliased type.

 Sensitivity to display orientation

 Because ClearType utilizes the physical layout of the red, green and blue pigments of the LCD screen, it is sensitive to the orientation of the display.

 ClearType in Windows XP supports the RGB and BGR sub pixel structures; rotated displays, in which the subpixels are stacked vertically rather than arranged horizontally, are not supported.
-Using ClearType on these display configurations will actually reduce the display quality.
-The best option for users of Windows XP having rotated LCD displays (Tablet PCs or swivel-stand LCD displays) is using regular anti-aliasing, or switching off font-smoothing altogether.
+Using ClearType on these display configurations will reduce the display quality.
+The best option for users of Windows XP having rotated LCD (Tablet PCs or swivel-stand LCDs) is using regular anti-aliasing, or switching off font-smoothing altogether.

 The software developer documentation for Windows CE states that ClearType for rotated screens is supported on that platform.